|This page is dedicated to Ella Mae Kemp. "Aunt Mae", to those of us that loved her, lived in this area for the

 |This stairway gains access to a

 catwalk under the bridge.

 notice graffiti through my

 to gain access at one point.

-What makes this bridge significant is how it was later modified when Hwy 80 was widened and turned into a
+California.
+What makes this bridge significant is how it was later modified when Hwy 80 was widened and

-structure that almost looks as if the upper section was built over an old bridge.
-But that's not the case.
-The
+by the giant structure that almost looks as if the upper section was built over an old bridge.
+But that's not the

-upper section is the original bridge, while the lower section over highway 80 is the newer section built to
+case.
+The upper section is the original bridge, while the lower section over highway 80 is the newer section

 |For many more pictures and info about the Mt.
 Quarries Railroad, I HIGHLY recommend visiting